111 Masterpieces of Music (3) A survey of world masterpieces of music from the Baroque period to the present.

 401 Independent Study (3) Directed reading or research by arrangement.
 May be repeated for credit.
 Permission of department chairman required.

-410 Technology in Music (3) The use of computers, synthesizers, electronic keyboards, and other technology in making and recording music.
-Projects employing the capabilities of technology in music notation and composition as well as MIDI applications.
+410 Use of Computers in Music (3) Operating features, terminology, procedures, general applications, and specialized software related to the use of computers in music.
+Projects employing the computer in musical notation and composition as well as MIDI applications.
 Students are required to write reports and give oral presentations.
 For Music majors; other students by permission of instructor.

-422 Form in Music (2) Units of structure, song forms, and single movement forms representing a variety of musical idioms, styles, and periods including repertoire from non-western cultural sources.
-Prereq: MUS 222.
+422 Form and Analysis (2) Units of structure, song forms, and single movement forms including a variety of musical idioms, styles, and periods.
+Prereq: Music 222.

 423 Twentieth Century Techniques (2) Scale and modal resources.
 Melodic, harmonic, rhythmic, and metric practices in 20th century music.
-Prereq: MUS 222.
+Prereq: Music 222.

 426 Choral Arranging (3) Scoring for the choral ensemble with emphasis on voice ranges and other elements relating to various kinds of choral organizations.
-Prereq: MUS 222.
+Prereq: Music 222.

 430 Internship in Church Music (3) Supervised experience with a practicing church music director.

 451 Choral Conducting (2) Reading and interpretation of scores.
 Conducting and rehearsal techniques for large and small vocal ensembles.
-Prereq: MUS 350.
+Prereq: Music 350.

 452 Instrumental Conducting (2) Reading and interpretation of scores.
 Conducting and rehearsal techniques for large and small instrumental ensembles.
-Prereq: MUS 350.
+Prereq: Music 350.

 463 Practicum in Piano Teaching (1) Supervised teaching in the piano class and private studio.
 May be repeated for credit.